57blocks/stellar-timelock-contract/example/README.md

 ## Run Example Case

-1. Make sure the TimeLockController contract in `../time_lock` are builded and optimized
+1. Execute `npm i` to install packages and it will automatically run the prepare script as well.

 2. Make sure the docker is running

 3. Run `./docker.sh` to start the local node

-4. Run `npm run prepare` to deploy and initialize the contracts

-5. Run `npm run run-cli` to run these cases coding by soroban cli
+4. Run `npm run run-cli` to run these cases coding by soroban cli

-6. Run `npm run run-sdk` to run these cases coding by JS SDK
+5. Run `npm run run-sdk` to run these cases coding by JS SDK